janicek-hub/WebApiCore/README.md

 ![ASPNETCOREWebAPI](./webapp.jpg)

 Before starting, it is necessary to change the connection string to the database in the appsettings.json file of the WebApi project.
-Set the connection string to MSSQL DB server with read, write, create, execute permissions.
+Set the connection string to MSSQL DB server with read, write, create, execute permissions for user and windows authentication.

 ``` "WebApiDB": "Data Source=your SQL server;Encrypt=False;Initial Catalog=WebApi;Persist Security Info=True;Integrated Security=true" ```